pengjuntc/mapreduce-in-pthreads/README.md

 In this folder, it contains
    1. README.txt, which is this file.
 It explains the code.
    2. mapreduce.c, which is the source code.
-   3. uthash.h, which is written by Troy D. Hanson (http://troydhanson.github.io/uthash/userguide.html).
+   3. uthash.h, which is written by [Troy D. Hanson](http://troydhanson.github.io/uthash/userguide.html).
 It provides hash table for the source code.
    4. Makefile, which builds an executable named "index".
    5. file1.txt, file2.txt... file24.txt, which are provided by instructor to test the program.
    6. output.txt, which is an exmaple output by running the source code.